shapeshed/shapeshed.com/content/posts/google_sitemaps_cron_job.md

-{
-  "title": "Google Sitemaps Cron Job",
-  "date": "2006-06-21T00:00:00+01:00",
++++
+date = "2006-06-21T00:00:00+01:00"
-  "description": "I've recently set up a cron job to run the Google Sitemaps Python Script automatically each day.
+description = "I've recently set up a cron job to run the Google Sitemaps Python Script automatically each day.
 This automatically notifies Google of any changes to the site.
-I've found that new pages are being indexed very quickly. ", "tags": [
+I've found that new pages are being indexed very quickly. " tags = ["SEO", "Google"] title = "Google Sitemaps Cron Job"

-    "SEO",
-    "Google"
-  ]
-}
++++

 There are plenty of good articles out there about how to use the script provided by Google but I struggled to find information on how to set up the cron job for the task.